 - Low-code tools.
 When it comes to getting insurance products to market, time is money.
 A platform with rapid configuration capabilities — operable by non-technical users — decreases your time to market and puts innovation in the hands of your subject matter experts.
 Most importantly, it puts you in front of customers faster.

 These three components are the key to “How to Become a High Velocity Insurer and Win in the New Digital Economy,” and the key to building customer loyalty.

-When it comes to customer loyalty, it’s quite clear: a unique, customized experience; a responsive, agile technology; ready-made tools to develop the customer journey, all attract new clients.
+When it comes to customer loyalty, it’s quite clear: a unique, customized experience; a responsive, agile technology; and ready-made tools to develop the customer journey all attract new clients.